 More About the Internship

-Candidates should have an interest in the intersection of science and technology, human rights, ethics and the law; excellent written and oral communication skills; and a strong academic background - all fields will be considered.
-Undergraduates, graduate students, law students and post-docs are all eligible to apply for the internship.
+Candidates should have an interest in the intersection of science and technology, human rights, ethics and the law; excellent written and oral communication skills; and a strong academic background.
+All fields will be considered.
+Students enrolled in an undergraduate or graduate program, and recent graduates, are all eligible to apply for the internship.

 Scheduling is flexible, but interns are expected to work at least four days per week for a minimum of 32 hours per week.
-Internships are for a period of 10-12 weeks, with preference given to candidates who can intern for at least 12 weeks.
+Internships are for a period of 12 weeks.

 Interns work closely with AAAS staff across a range of projects, helping to prepare proposals, participate in on-going research, organize meetings, and contribute to publications.
-They also have the opportunity to attend relevant conferences and meetings in the Washington, D.C. area, and write for the Program's newsletter, Professional Ethics Report.
-Information about the Program's current projects and acitivites is available under the human rights and ethics and law tabs at the top of the page.
+They also have the opportunity to attend relevant conferences and meetings in the Washington, D.C. area.
+Information about the Program's current projects and activities is available under the human rights, ethics, and law tabs at the top of the page.

 Internships are paid, however, the Program is unable to subsidize expenses related to housing or travel.
 The Program will accommodate students interested in receiving course credit.
 Requests for course credit must be pre-approved by your academic department and indicated in your application.

-To apply, please send a cover letter indicating your dates of availability and a resume to Rebecca Carlson at firstname.lastname@example.org with "AAAS Internship" as the subject line.
-It is not necessary to submit an application through the AAAS Employment Website.
+To apply, please send a cover letter indicating your dates of availability and a resume to firstname.lastname@example.org with "AAAS Internship" and your name as the subject line.

 Required Application Materials

-- Dates of availavility (please indicate in your cover letter)
+- Dates of availability (please indicate in your cover letter)